arnavkasbi/code-realm-react/README.md

 * SCSS integration is already present so you don't have to add any custom packages or modify any configuration changes for it.
 * The ability to execute unit tests is already baked in so you don't have to make any configuration changes to enable it.

+## Quick Start

+1. Make sure that you have Node.js and npm v5 or above installed.

+2. Clone this repo using git clone https://github.com/PiyushJha04/code-realm-exercise.git

+3. Move to the appropriate directory: cd code-realm-react.

+4. Run `yarn` in order to install dependencies.

+5. At this point you can run `npm start` to see the example app at http://localhost:3000.

 ## Available Scripts

 In the project directory, you can run: